A Ritual of Sound, Sight, & Story

 Boundaries of Sound

-We embrace diverse styles: dungeon synth, ambient horror, doom, thrash, black metal, hard rock, gothic, industrial, aggrotech, heavy metal.
+We embrace diverse styles — dungeon synth, ambient horror, doom, thrash, black metal, hard rock, gothic, industrial, aggrotech, and heavy metal.

 Formats We Sanctify

 Albums, singles, EPs, demos, splits, compilations.
-Our focus is on releases from 2020 onward, though earlier works may be considered if republished or remastered.
+Our focus is on releases from 2020 onward, though earlier works may be considered when republished or remastered.

 Echoes Beyond the Page